scimusmn/stele/docs/config.md

     kiosk: True

 ### user_agent
 Replace the user agent with a custom string, using the Chrome --user-agent flag.
-This can be useful when custom web applications modify the theme of a site for specific custom kiosk viewers.
+This is useful for identifying specific kiosks to custom web applications.

     user_agent: museum_kiosk computer_01